Gand46/PS1-to-MVS_to_Blueretro/readme.md

 # PS1_NEOGEO/MVS to BLUERETRO
 Forked from www.delta-island.com github an implementation of the code to use it with the mvs neogeo connecting it directrly to the pcb and consolize the MVS without to much pain only need Arduino pro mini/mini (328p 5V) and ESP32

-i already rewrite the pinout disposition to connect it more easy to the mvs board

-i remove the joystick option and mod it to use the R1 as button A instead of (X) button when keep pressed the L1 + R1 + Select for a few seconds usefull for metal slug and some shoot 'em up, also add the Coin Button L1 to correctly use it as arcade.
+● Rewrite the pinout disposition to connect it more easy to the mvs board ● Removed the joystick option and mod it to use the R1 as button A instead of (X) button when keep pressed the L1 + R1 + Select for a few seconds, usefull for metal slug and some shoot 'em up, ● added the Coin Button L1 to correctly use it as arcade.

 I will explain easy and short how make it: